Can you find True Love on a Cruise Ship?

 Four months after we were married it was time to meet Cassandra’s family.
 We flew to England and I finally met her parents, sister, nephew and gran.
 Before Cassandra left to work on ships, her parents warned her not to marry a foreigner – especially a Yank.
 I checked both boxes and needed to make a good first impression.

-Gran lived next door and invited me over for tea.
-She had married a foreigner (a giant 6 foot 8 Canadian cowboy).
+Her Gran lived next door and invited me over for tea.
+She too had married a foreigner (a giant 6 foot 8 Canadian cowboy).
 She made her tea with whiskey and we hit it off right away.
-At 6 ‘2 and with my funny American accent, I reminded her of a smaller version of her late hubby.
+At 6 ‘2 and with my rough American accent, I reminded her of a smaller version of her late hubby.
 After that I always wore my Stetson cowboy hat when we Skyped.

 Our plan was to spend a few weeks with Cassandra’s family before flying to south east Asia.
 On our last night, I decided to pop the question to her Dad.
 I told him I was planning on asking his daughter to marry me and asked for his blessing.
 I was probably not his first choice but he did say yes.
 The next day Cassandra and I were on a 13 hour flight to Bangkok, Thailand.